ilios/iliosproject.org/_posts/2015-11-20-ilios-3-is-here.markdown

 date:   2015-11-20 11:00:00
 categories: ilios release
 ---
 The latest prerelease of the Ilios 3 code is now available for download and testing.
-Please use the download link to see this release and notes for the core code and API.
+Please use this [download link](https://github.com/ilios/ilios/releases) to see the current release and notes for the core code and API.

 This, as well as all pending release iterations, will be applied to the public ilios 3 demo site.
 For access to the demo (if you don't already have it), please contact us at [support@iliosproject.org](mailto:support@iliosproject.org).